eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

     }

-Don't worry too much about the performance implications of all this — in practice, the compiler is permitted to optimize the types `Natural`, `Integer`, and `Float` down to the virtual machine's native numeric types.
+Don't worry too much about the performance implications of all this — in practice, the compiler is permitted to optimize the types `Integer`, `Integer`, and `Float` down to the virtual machine's native numeric types.

 The value of all this — apart from eliminating special cases in the language